ozoneplatform/ozp-ansible/README.md

 ### Staging (Production-esque)
 This setup launches 8 VMs - a load balancer, two nginx frontend VMs, two api servers (hosting the python backend), an image server (nfs mount for images), a database server, and an authorization server.
-This is nearly identical to the setup we use in production
+This is identical to the setup we use in production

 To use this configuration, install Ansible on your host machine

 Usage:
-* cd `vagrant_production_setup; vagrant up`
+* cd `vagrant_production_setup; vagrant up` - wait for the VMs to launch
-* change to use either a local install or Jenkins, as the default downloading and building from GitHub will take a really long time.
-There are 7 files to change: backend, center, hud, webtop, iwc, demo_apps, help
+* change `download_from` to either `local` or `jenkins`, as the default downloading and building from GitHub will take a really long time.
+There are 7 files to change:
   * `roles/ozp_backend/vars/main.yml`
   * `roles/ozp_center/vars/main.yml`
   * `roles/ozp_hud/vars/main.yml`